outerbase/studio/README.md

 - **Schema Editor**: It allows you to quickly create, modify, and remove table columns with just a few clicks without writing any SQL.
 - **Connection Manager**: It includes a flexible connection manager, allowing you to store your connections locally in your browser.
 You can also store them on a server and share your connections across multiple devices.

 The features mentioned above are just a few of the many we offer.
-Give it a try to explore everything we have in store.
+Give it a try to explore everything we have in store